kUrOSH1R0oo/porfolfio/writeup/odyssey.md

 date: 2026-09-17
 excerpt: HackTheBox - Insane
 cover: ../uploads/cover_odyssey.jpg
-tags: NoSQL Aggregation Pipeline Injection, Arbitrary File Read via Prototype Pollution, BULK INSERT Query Coercion, AddKeyCredentialLink Abuse, YAML Deserialization RCE, DCSync
+tags: NoSQL Aggregation Pipeline Injection, Arbitrary File Read via Prototype Pollution, BULK INSERT Query Coercion, YAML Deserialization RCE
 ---

 Today, I’ll be walking through my complete approach to **Odyssey**, an **Insane-rated Windows machine** on Hack The Box.
 Odyssey was one of the most challenging machines I have personally worked on, not because of a single extremely difficult vulnerability, but because of how many different techniques had to be chained together to reach the final objective.